← Back to blog

 }

-Between the get and set, another Lambda container can read the same value, and both think they have capacity.
-With many concurrent workers, this is guaranteed to cause over-consumption.
+Between the get and set, another Lambda can read the same value.
+Both think they have capacity.
+With many concurrent workers, this guarantees over-consumption.

 Atomic Token Bucket with Lua